nunenuh/cookiecutter-fastapi-postgresql/README.md

-# cookiecutter-fastapi
+# cookiecutter-fastapi-postgresql

-In order to create a template to FastAPI projects. :rocket:
+In order to create a template to FastAPI projects that work with postgresql, sqlalchemy and much more. :rocket:

+This repository is cloned from https://github.com/tiangolo/full-stack-fastapi-postgresql in the backend directory and rebuild again for simple backend only purpose.
 ## Important
 To use this project you don't need fork it.
 Just run cookiecutter CLI and voilà!